sleepyhex/Automated-Bing-search/README.md

 ## 📜 License

 This project is provided as-is for learning purposes.

+I **DO NOT** responsible if your account get banned/remove/terminated

+Use with **caution**.

+---

+## 🤝 Contributing
-Feel free to fork or customise if you want!
+Feel free to fork the repository and submit pull requests to improve the extension!